georgesittas/minijava-compiler/README.md

 This is a MiniJava-to-LLVM compiler project, written in Java (with the help of JFlex, JavaCUP and JTB), introduced as an assignment for the [compilers](http://cgi.di.uoa.gr/~compilers) course (NKUA).
 The compiler checks a MiniJava program to determine whether it's semantically correct, in which case it compiles it to LLVM IR code.
+More details about the assignment can be found [here](http://cgi.di.uoa.gr/~compilers/project.html#hw2) (homework 2 & 3).

 ## Compilation & Execution